ilbers/isar/doc/user_manual.md

 #### dracut config

-A dracut initramfs can be configured by the command line or a configuration file.
+A dracut initramfs can be configured via the command line or a configuration file.
-The use configuration files is preferred:
+The use of configuration files is preferred:
  - Debian provides dracut-config-* packages
  - It is easier to upstream and to maintain.

 The configuration file can be chosen with the variable `DRACUT_CONFIG_PATH`.
-This variable contains the absolut path to the used configuration in the root file system.
+This variable contains the absolute path to the used configuration in the root file system.
+The configuration file should be placed in `/etc/dracut.conf.d` to follow the dracut convention.

-Still there are some use cases like debugging to add modules via the command line.
+There are still some use cases, like debugging, where modules can be added via the command line.
-For this the recipe meta/classes/initrd-dracut.bbclass provides the following options:
+For this, the recipe meta/classes/initrd-dracut.bbclass provides the following options:
  - `DRACUT_EXTRA_DRIVERS` add extra drivers to the dracut initrd
  - `DRACUT_EXTRA_MODULES` add extra modules to the dracut initrd